adhi-commits/volunteer-hub/README.md

 This project is developed for academic and educational purposes.

-If a specific open-source license is required, an appropriate license can be added to the repository.
+If a specific open-source license is required and an appropriate license can be added to the repository.

 ---